nop33/si/src/content/custom-page/home.md

   - title: Projects
     description: Our work is guided by a vision of future-oriented governance, facilitated through advances in research and mindsets.
-With our community of policy-makers and scientists, we run experiments, build tools and provide training.
+With our community of diplomats, bureaucrats and academics, we develop simple tools to support policy-making processes.
     link:
       title: Our projects
       url: /projects/